 Be realistic about what you want to do, what the possible risks could be for you, and how you can reduce those risks.
 For example, have a friend with you who knows what to do if you have a seizure.

 Telling other people about your epilepsy, like your team coach or a lifeguard at the pool, means they can help you if you have a seizure.

-Visit epilepsysociety.org.uk/living-epilepsy/sports-and-leisure
+Visit epilepsysociety.org.uk/exercise -and-sport

 TV and computer games